 In times of stress, our thought patterns begin to spiral and steer us toward negativity and anxiety.
 Affirmations can stop these thoughts before they gain mental traction.
 Cut them off before they grow like ivy in our mind.

 MRI studies show you can strengthen and reinforce positive neural pathways in the brain though affirmations.
 Routinely using positive statements will build new optimistic pathways.
 Similar to how working out strengthens specific muscles.

-To get specific, the area of the brain associated with positive valuation and information processing is called the ventromedial prefrontal cortex.
+Let’s get specific.
+The area of the brain associated with positive valuation and information processing is the ventromedial prefrontal cortex.
 This area shows electrical excitement when we participate in activities that reinforce personal values and a sense of self.
 Things like repeating affirmations or random acts of kindness.

 Beneath the surface: What we believe about ourselves on a subconscious level plays a role in manifesting of our desires.
 Focusing on positive affirmations helps reprogram us.
 When we believe certain things, this can impact the outcome of events.

 If you turn this idea around, negative self-image and poor beliefs about ourselves can lead to health problems.

 Positive thinking and affirmations have the power to transform our lives & health.
 We just need to take action to support our wishes.
 This is a simple method for cognitive restructuring.